staleread/retractor-1/README.md

 # retractor-1

 Fixed Issues:
-- Classes must start with uppercase
+1. Classes must start with uppercase
+2. Each class in its own file